Jitsuka/papers/journal.md

 # Methodology
 Compared simulations from model Y (Smith et al, 2005) with our measurements

+# Results
+Our simulations were awesome at reproducing measurements.

 # Conclusions
 We have made fantastic insights into the particle formation process.
 Marvellous.
 Nonetheless, questions remain unanswered, give us moar dosh please.